 Suggestions for data collection, primarily for formative research or situational analyses, have been proposed at nearly every stage in this document.
 Below are some key areas to assess during the design, monitoring and evaluation stages, along with data sources, indicators, and questions.
-In addition to tracking changes in behaviors/services/data quality, it is important to also assess changes to the determinants of provider behaviors, as well as the context in which the intervention unfolded.
+In addition to tracking changes in behaviors/services/data quality, assessing changes to the determinants of provider behaviors and the context in which the intervention unfolded are important.